Thad Lewis

-Thaddeus Cowan Lewis (born November 19, 1987) is an American football coach and former quarterback who is the quarterbacks coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+Thaddeus Cowan Lewis (born November 19, 1987) is an American football coach and former quarterback who was most recently the quarterbacks coach for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Duke Blue Devils.

 Lewis was in the NFL for eight years where he spent almost his entire career as a backup, practice squad or offseason player for eight different teams.
 He played in 7 total regular season games, including six starts: one for the Cleveland Browns in 2012 and five for the Buffalo Bills in 2013.

 He began his coaching career in 2018, and joined the Buccaneers' coaching staff in 2020.

 Early life

-Lewis played at Hialeah-Miami Lakes High School.
+Thaddeus Cowan Lewis was born on November 19, 1987, in Opa-locka, Florida.
+Lewis played high school football at Hialeah-Miami Lakes High School.
 As a senior, he was evaluated as the nation's 10th-best dual-threat quarterback and 65th-best quarterback overall.
 He led his team to the state playoffs that year, passing for 12 touchdowns and only three interceptions.